kyoro1/image_analysis_with_automl_in_azure/README.md

 - Prepare [Azure subscription](https://azure.microsoft.com/en-us/free/), and [AML workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace).
 You may find [the steps here](00.%20provisioning.ipynb).

 ## c.2 Annotate for images and prepare datasets in AML
-- With your owned image, execute data labelling with [the instruction](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects)
+- With your images, execute data labelling with [the instruction](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects)
     - [Export the labed dataset into Dataset in AML](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects#export-the-labels).
 It will be used in training afterwards.
 - Prepare `config.ini` under `/common` directory [with the instruction](./common/README.md)